Thermospore/temp-quartz-test/content/Controller Options.md

 ![[Pasted image 20241006100358.png]]
 # Define Controls
-This screen can be accessed in a two ways:
+This screen can be accessed in two ways:
 1. via the [[Options]] in the [[Main Menu]]
 2. in-game via the [[Pause Menu]]

+Unfortunately, even if you re-map the *Movement* keys the mappings only apply in-game; in the [[Main Menu]] you must still use the arrow keys

 ![[Pasted image 20241006133912.png]]
-## Japanese arrow key crash
+## Japanese language crash
+When the system language is set to Japanese, the Define Controls menu is buggy and accessing it can cause the game to hard crash

+[Here](https://discord.com/channels/313375426112389123/408694062862958592/1292210678022672466) is some discussion between [[hdc0]] and [[Thermospore]] troubleshooting the issue
+### Arrow Keys
-When the system language is set to Japanese, mapping an [[Pasted image 20241006134720.png|arrow key]] makes all text for that mapping go blank.
+Mapping an [[Pasted image 20241006134720.png|arrow key]] makes all text for that mapping go blank.
 For example in this screenshot, one of the *Movement* keys has been mapped to an arrow key:

 ![[Pasted image 20241006100658.png]]